charmoniumQ/wf-reg-test/docs/icse_nier.md

 However, no proactive solution is perfect, so we also look at the reactive solution of continuous testing.
 The dataset would also allow us to optimize continuous testing such that it is feasible.
 Finally, when the continuous testing finds a failure, the automatic repair we plan to prototype would help fix that failure.

+## Future Work

+[SAG: TODO]

+- Use the dataset for workflows that work, with timeout and resource utilization
+- Automatic scale-down experiments
+- Automatically tune error thresholds
+- Autotuning experiments

 # References